pearsonlab/legal/README.md

 - `nonwhite`: Did the participant identify as non-white? (`FALSE`, `TRUE`)
 - `hispanic`: Did the participant identify as hispanic? (`FALSE`, `TRUE`)
 - `female`: Did the participant identify as female? (`FALSE`, `TRUE`)
+- `question`: In what order did the participant encounter this case to be rated?
+(0 - 32)
+- `age`: Participant's reported age.
+- `gender`: Participant's reported gender.
+Recoded as `female` for modeling.
+- `race`: Participant's reported race.
+Binarized as `nonwhite` for modeling.
+- `ethnicity`: Participant's reported ethnicity.
+Binarized as `hispanic` for modeling.
+- `education`: Participant's highest level of education.
+- `political_party`: Participant's party affiliation.
 - `rating_type`: Which type of rating does the datum represent:
   - `rating`: Most common.
 "How strong is the case that the accused committed this crime?"
   - `rate_punishment`: Next most common when participants gave two or more ratings.
 "How severe should the punishment be for someone who commits a crime like this one?"